regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 ### The consequence:

 ##### Genesis 3:7
->7 Then the <span color="orange">eyes of both of them were opened</span>, and they <span color="orange">knew that they were naked</span>; and they sewed fig leaves together and made themselves loin coverings.
+>7 Then the <span style='color:orange'>eyes of both of them were opened</span>, and they <span style='color:orange'>knew that they were naked</span>; and they sewed fig leaves together and made themselves loin coverings.
->8 They heard the sound of the LORD God walking in the garden in the cool of the day, and the man and his wife <span color="orange">hid themselves from the presence of the LORD God</span> among the trees of the garden.
+>8 They heard the sound of the LORD God walking in the garden in the cool of the day, and the man and his wife <span style='color:orange'>hid themselves from the presence of the LORD God</span> among the trees of the garden.
 9 Then the LORD God called to the man, and said to him, “Where are you?”
-10 He said, “I heard the sound of You in the garden, and <span color="orange">I was afraid</span> because I was naked; so I hid myself.”
+10 He said, “I heard the sound of You in the garden, and <span style='color:orange'>I was afraid</span> because I was naked; so I hid myself.”

 **Spiritual death**<br />
 *Happened in the same day, like God warned<br />